-• Answer: The next round of community meetings is tentatively scheduled for mid-September.
+• Answer: The next round of community meetings is scheduled for mid-September.
 Similar to the initial round of meetings held in November 2014, the County will hold meetings in both the eastern and western parts of the County.
 The meetings will provide information and opportunities to comment on preliminary work completed, including draft policies associated with land use, mineral resources, rural economy, farm and forest issues, as well as initial work completed as part of the Transportation System Plan update.
-County staff also plan to provide briefings at upcoming meetings of rural neighborhood associations in July, August or September.
+County staff also plans to provide briefings at meetings of rural neighborhood associations.
 More information about the meetings will be posted on our meeting and events page as it becomes available.